CloudLabsAI-Azure/AVW-SAP-on-Azure/README.md

 ## Overview

-SAP on Azure solutions helps you optimise your Enterprise Resource Planning (ERP) in the cloud using the security features, reliability, and scalable SAP-certified infrastructure of Azure.
+SAP on Azure solution helps you optimise your Enterprise Resource Planning (ERP) in the cloud using the security features, reliability, and scalable SAP-certified infrastructure of Azure.

 When managing a global, distributed supply chain and manufacturing environment, companies face challenges with constrained bandwidth, latency issues, and massive volumes of data that can adversely influence execution and quality scenarios.